Multiwoven/.github/profile/README.md

 ##

-Multiwoven makes it easy to self-host and deploy a fully secure, scalable, and customizable CDP and Reverse ETL platform.
+Multiwoven makes it easy to self-host and deploy a fully secure, scalable, and customizable Reverse ETL platform.
 It is built on top of open-source technologies and is designed to be easily integrated with your existing data warehouse and data lake, an open-source alternative to tools like **Hightouch**, **Census**, and **RudderStack**.

 👉 Clean and intuitive UI for building complex data pipelines from datawarehouses to business tools.